 Effective October 1, 2018 and during the fourth quarter of fiscal year 2019, we implemented organizational changes, consistent with the manner in which our chief operating decision maker evaluates performance and allocates resources.
 As a result of the reorganization of our operations during the first quarter of fiscal year 2019, we identified a new reportable segment, H&P Technologies.
 This reportable segment is used to drive development of advanced digital drilling technologies and directional drilling automation solutions, designed to improve safety, reliability, drilling consistency, and well performance economics for our customers.
 Subsequent to the reorganizations, all of our technology companies are included within the H&P Technologies reportable segment.
 Combining drilling technology expertise within this new segment creates a holistic solution-based approach that includes products, services and capabilities.
-This approach provides performance-driven drilling services with greater levels of accuracy, consistency, optimization and a reduction of human error to create higher guality wellbores.
+This approach provides performance-driven drilling services with greater levels of accuracy, consistency, optimization and a reduction of human error to create higher quality wellbores.
 This technology addresses our customers' unique challenges, resulting in less tortuosity and reducing positional uncertainty in the directional drilling process.
 Another key benefit is that many components of our digital technology, including MOTIVE bit guidance and MagVAR[TM] survey correction, can be used on any rig, regardless of the drilling or service provider, allowing our customers to benefit from these technologies on all rigs.
-During fiscal year 2019, H&P Technologies released AutoSlideSM, which integrates the MOTIVE bit guidance system and several FlexApps to function within the FlexRig operating system and fully automates the control of mud motors while sliding during the vertical, the curve, and the lateral hole sections during horizontal drilling operations.
+During fiscal year 2019, H&P Technologies released AutoSildeSM, which integrates the MOTIVE bit guidance system and several FlexApps to function within the FlexRig operating system and fully automates the control of mud motors while sliding during the vertical, the curve, and the lateral hole sections during horizontal drilling operations.
 Similar to our approach with FlexApps, H&P Technologies plans to market AutoSlide across the FlexRigTM fleet initially at a price point that improves cost-efficiency for our customers.
-Subsequently, there are also plans to integrate the software to make this offering compatible with non-H&P rigs for those customers with multi-vendor rig fleets.
+Subsequently, there are also plans to integrate the software to make this offering compatible with non- H&P rigs for those customers with multi-vendor rig fleets.
 Currently, our AutoSlide application is commercially available in four regions including the Midland, Bakken, Eagle Ford and MidCon basins and we will be expanding into additional basins in the coming months.
-The adoption of our FlexApps continues as customers see the value of these technologies as demonstrated by their requests to use them on both H&P and non-H&P rigs.
-Our preparation to respond to this type of demand includes migrating our FlexApp offerings into our H&P Technologies business segment, which occurred in the fourth guarter of fiscal year 2019 and developing rig-neutral solutions to operate the software on non-H&P rigs.
+The adoption of our FlexApps continues as customers see the value of these technologies a demonstrated by their requests to use them on both H&P and non-H&P rigs.
+Our preparation to respond to this type of demand includes migrating our FlexApp offerings into our H&P Technologies business segment, which occurred in the fourth quarter of f